 A very comfortable potty training seat with anti-slip stairs and handles that can be easily removed.
 It is made of brightly colored durable plastic that does not contain any toxins.
 It will be easy to clean and store when it will be not needed plus its compact size will make it great for traveling.

-Moreover, the plastic used in the making of this seat has been pre-treated to resist fungus growth such as mold, and yeast.
+Plus, the plastic used in the making of this seat has been pre-treated to resist fungus growth.

-Plus, parents have reported their children using this seat with pleasure.
-Thus it will be possible to assume that the ergonomic seat design has been proven to be very comfortable.
+Many parents have reported their children using this seat with pleasure.
+The ergonomic seat design has been proven to be very comfortable.

 6. Fisher-Price Stepstool Pink Toilet for Girls